Will the Magic cover the spread vs. the Cavaliers? Promo Codes, Betting Trends, Records ATS

 Magic Betting Records & Stats

-- Orlando has played 10 games this season that have had more than 222.5 combined points scored.
+- In 11 of 22 games this season, Orlando and its opponents have combined to score more than 225.5 points.

-- Orlando's average game total this season has been 224.2, 1.7 more points than this matchup's over/under.
+- The average total in Orlando's games this season is 224.1, 1.4 points fewer than this matchup's over/under.

-- So far this season, Orlando has put together a 15-5-0 record against the spread.

-- The Magic have been chosen as underdogs in 13 games this year and have walked away with the win seven times (53.8%) in those games.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!